Why my Espresso Puck is Wet

 The wrong grind size can contribute to a wet espresso puck.

-• If the grind size is too fine, the coffee will become over-extracted, and the resulting espresso will be too bitter and concentrated and slow to drip.
+• If the grind size is too fine, the coffee will become over-extracted, and the resulting espresso will be too bitter.
 It can cause the water to remain in contact with the coffee for too long, resulting in a wet and soggy puck.

 • If the grind size is too coarse, the water will flow through too quickly, and the coffee won’t have enough time to extract correctly.
 It can result in an under-extracted shot and a dry, crumbly puck fast falling apart.